-In the current COVID-19 crisis, there are moves at the moment to temporarily reduce tariffs on medical supplies needed for treatment in the case under consideration in this column, but no increase in tariffs in the opposite direction that would infringe on the WTO rules has been confirmed.
-On the other hand, tariffs are a typical trade barrier, and many countries raised tariffs to protect their domestic industries during the economic crisis that followed the bankruptcy of Lehman Brothers in 2008 (see "Protectionist" measures in the current economic crisis and actions by the Ministry of Economy, Trade and Industry" in the 2009 Report on Compliance by Major Trading Partners with Trade Agreements).
-It is thus necessary to watch closely whether there will be a growing movement to implement tariff hikes aimed at protecting domestic industries, in the same way as after the global financial crisis in 2008, if the current crisis becomes more of an economic crisis.
+In the current COVID-19 crisis, there are moves at the moment to temporarily reduce tariffs on medical supplies needed for treatment in the case under consideration in this column,4 but no increase in tariffs that would infringe on the WTO rules has been confirmed.
+However, considering that many countries raised tariffs to protect their domestic industries during the economic crisis that followed the bankruptcy of Lehman Brothers in 2008 (see "Protectionist' measures in the current economic crisis and actions by the Ministry of Economy, Trade and Industry" in the 2009 Report on Compliance by Major Trading Partners with Trade Agreements), it is necessary to continue to watch the situation of each country closely, as there will possibly be a growing movement to implement tariff hikes aimed at protecting domestic industries, in the same way as after the global financial crisis in 2008, if the current crisis becomes more of an economic crisis.